Lane/hugo-demo-site/content/about.md

 menu: main
 ---

-# About

-This is about.
+This is an about page.

 ![jimbo-skull.jpg]({{site.baseurl}}/static/images/jimbo-skull.jpg)